 You can enable e-commerce on Act-On Classic Forms to collect payments using your PayPal, First Data, or Authorize.net account.
 After finishing the payment process and submitting your Form, users will be redirected to your Form's response page.

 Heads up!
 Act-On will only capture submissions if users click the "Payment Complete" button to redirect back to your Form after making a payment.
 Otherwise, it may appear as if your Form has no submissions.

 When to Use E-Commerce in Act-On Forms

 - Payment required to attend webinars, tradeshows, etc.

-- Payment required to access content: documentation, whitepapers, products, services, etc.
+- Payment required to access content including e-books, whitepapers, products, services, etc.